autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/cooperation/set_defaults.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
-Set the default decision for cooperation.
+Set the default decision that is used instead when the operator's decision is undecided.
 For details, see the [cooperation](../cooperation.md).
 {% endblock %}